 Hand leveled with broken earth, Ekon released divine radiance from his palm into the ground before him.
 With a simple flick of his wrist, the terrain slowly split in two.
 Liberated from their subterranean prison, the horrors contained within escaped in screams and crazed laughter.
 Ekon gripped an errant, howling breeze, turning the intangible, tangible.
 Shapeless and scarlet a wriggling thing squirmed in his grip.
 The surrounding fears not already consumed by the god’s reality swirled around the wiggling mass.

 Ekon commanded, before infusing the red matter with a potent mix of godly potential and terrible ichor.
 When he felt the wiggling creature had its fill the fear god freed it from betwixt his fist.
 Liberated from its master’s grasp, the living blob began to take form, shivering and shaking until it adopted a humanoid shape.
 Previously flailing tentacles collapsed into one another until it possessed two sets of arms and legs.
 Shortly after the gelatinous creature formed limbs, a head wrapped in a myriad of tendrils emerged from its body.
-Lastly, the color drained from the red beast, pooling at his feet leaving a teal-skinned entity in its place.
+Lastly, the color drained from the red beast, pooling at his feet leaving a darkly-skinned entity in its place.
 Unused to this new existence the newly molded being shakily rose to his feet.
-His pale crown a stark contrast to the blue tint that clung to his muscular form.
+His pale crown a stark contrast to the ebon tint that clung to his muscular form.
 After his “birth” he looked to his master and bowed in reverence.

 “Not bad, but you are still incomplete, my avatar.”
 Said a self-impressed Ekon, enthralled by his beautiful new creation.
 A snap of his fingers encouraged the wayward horrors orbiting them both to seize the entity.
 Shrieking winds converged upon the herald, pressing into new flesh they became garments for the newly inaugurated avatar of fear.
 “Excellent.”
 Excitement peppered the terror god’s words, he was delighted at the life he’d brought into Galbar.
 Like his maker had previously done, he too preoccupied himself with inspecting every inch of himself.
 Not that Ekon would take this from him, for he also could not help, but marvel at his life when he was at The Architects.